Kuruluş: Osman: Predecessor

-The series follows Diriliş: Ertuğrul which was situated around Osman's father, Ertuğrul, and how he faced enemies and traitors.
-It began in December 2014 and season 5 of the show concluded with Ertuğrul convincing Berke to start a war with Hulagu Khan.
+The series follows Diriliş: Ertuğrul, which was centered around Osman's father, Ertuğrul, and how he faced enemies and traitors.
+It began in December 2014 and Season 5 of the show concluded with Ertuğrul convincing Berke to start a war with Hulagu Khan.
 This war was known as the Berke-Hulagu war and resulted in the division of the Mongol Empire into four khanates.
 In Kuruluş: Osman, Osman faces one of the khanates called the Ilkhanate.